kaz-yamam0t0/image-classifier/README.md

 ![Image Classifier](./capture.png)

+## Overview

 Classify and resize image files for machine learning.

-- Efficiantly classify images by pressing just ENTER and DELETE.
+- Efficiantly classify images just by pressing ENTER and DELETE.
 - Resize all images into the same size.
 - Crop images if needed.